JuliaDynamics/Agents.jl/docs/src/tutorial.md

 Another benefit of this approach is deterministic models that can be run again and yield the same output.
 To do this, always pass a specifically seeded RNG to the model creation, e.g. `rng = Random.MersenneTwister(1234)`.

-Passing `RandomDevice()` will use the system's entropy source (coupled with hardware like [TrueRNG](https://ubld.it/truerng_v3) will invoke a true random source, rather than pseudo-random methods like `MersenneTwister`).
-Models using this method cannot be repeatable, but avoid potential biases of pseudo-randomness.

 ## An educative example

 A simple, education-oriented example of using the basic Agents.jl API is given in [Schelling's segregation model](@ref).